-Hepatic mesenchymal hamartomas are uncommon benign hepatic lesions which are mostly seen in children under the age of 2.
+Hepatic mesenchymal hamartomas are uncommon benign hepatic lesions that are mostly seen in children under the age of 2.
 Some authors consider them to be developmental anomalies rather than cystic neoplasia 9,12.

 Hepatic mesenchymal hamartomas typically occur in children and neonates 3 with most cases presenting within the first two years of life 3.
 They rarely present in adults 10.
 There is a reported male predominance of 2:1 13.

-Hepatic mesenchymal hamartoma can be rather large on presentation, and so abdominal enlargement and respiratory distress are thought to be the most common presenting features in children.
+Hepatic mesenchymal hamartoma can be rather large at presentation, therefore abdominal distension and respiratory distress are thought to be the most common presenting features in children.